Rapha149/MessageHider/ENGLISH.md

 First of all: Thank you for using this plugin and reading this tutorial!
 A few information in advance:

-1. In general, if you want to send me anything, please create an issue here.
+- In general, if you want to send me anything, please create an issue here.
 Please get in touch in the following cases:
 	- If you want to translate this tutorial into another language, which would be very cool!
 		However, I don't think the plugin needs to be translated, since it has very few messages.
 	- If you have any suggestions on how to improve this guide.
 	- If you experience errors, have questions or general suggestions for improvement.
-2. This plugin collects anonymous server stats with [bStats](https://bstats.org), an open-source statistics service for Minecraft software.
+- This plugin collects anonymous server stats with [bStats](https://bstats.org), an open-source statistics service for Minecraft software.
 If you want you can deactivate this in `plugins/bStats/config.yml`.

+Now a few more infos regarding the plugin:

+- With this plugin you can hide certain messages from players.
+There are [Presets](#presets), but you can also create custom filters.
+I recommend reading this tutorial previously so that you don't accidentally deactivate all messages.
+- You cannot hide messages from the console.
+- If you receive a multiline message, unfortunately you can't hide them together, you have to create multiple filters.
+This is the case, for example, if you enter a Vanilla command incorrectly.

 ## Commands